Published: 05/19/2025

 Leverage Technology

-• Telehealth Infrastructure: HIPAA-compliant video platforms, client portals, and automated appointment reminders are essential in 2025.
+• Telehealth Infrastructure: HIPAA-compliant video platforms, client portals, and automated appointment reminders are essential.

 • Cybersecurity: Use MFA, encrypted storage, and regular risk assessments to meet 2025 cybersecurity compliance expectations.